The Author Incubator

 A lot of my teachings come from the book The Lean Start Up, by Eric Reis.
 The idea behind that book is to create a Minimally Viable Product and sell THAT as a beta before you get fancy and get everything polished.
 This is what I have taught hundreds of new authors and I watch client-after-client, develop a beta, find people to help, collect money, make a difference and fund their movement.

 But this was different.
-This was criminal.
+This was a coaching crime.
 I had taught this guy to sell a product before it was created but now he had run off with $10,000 and wasn’t following through.

 It had, quite honestly, never occurred to me to teach my authors that if they took money from a client, they needed to follow through and deliver what they promised.
 It seemed obvious to me, I guess.
 I tell this story now, with great fervency, but I’m sharing it with you today for a specific reason.